 4. The 93x bus will stop on the road, straight in front of the ticket window.

-Upon arrival to the bus station we were impressed by its size and the sheer number of buses, however we could not figure out where to buy our tickets to Preveza!
-After a bit of aimless wandering and asking around, we found out they were to be purchased from a ticket office within the mall area, which happened to be right next to where we had originally got off the bus.
+Upon arrival at the bus station, we were impressed by its size and the number of buses.
+However, we could not figure out where to buy our tickets to Preveza!
+After a bit of aimless wandering and asking around, we found out they were to be purchased from a ticket office within the mall area, which happened to be right next to where we had initially been got off the bus.

 Our tickets from Athens bus station to Preveza cost €37.30 per adult.
-Luckily, figuring out our bus stop was a lot easier than buying the tickets, because each bus parking space is sign posted with its destination.
+Luckily, figuring out our bus stop was more accessible than buying the tickets because each bus parking space is signposted with its destination.

-Once on board the 1.30pm bus we made ourselves comfortable, knowing we still had 6 hours to go..
-Not to mention were feeling a little tired from our 6am start in Istanbul that morning.
-We quickly took over the front seats and spread out across two chairs each.
-Between working on our laptops, taking photos of the sights out the window and having a cheeky powernap; it was a very quick ride indeed!
+Once onboard the 1.30 pm bus, we made ourselves comfortable, knowing we still had 6 hours.
+Not to mention were feeling a little tired from our 6 am start in Istanbul that morning.
+We quickly took over the front seats and spread out across two chairs.
+It was a speedy ride between working on our laptops, taking photos of the sights out the window, and having a cheeky power nap!

-During the 6 hour journey to Preveza we went over the Corinth Canal and the Rion-Antirion Bridge, as well as stopping for a 15 minute toilet stop where I treated myself to an ice cream!
-Unfortunately for us, our long day did not end once we reached Preveza bus station.
-The lady in charge at the station was extremely helpful but the language barrier produced a slight miscommunication..
+During the 6 hour journey to Preveza, we went over the Corinth Canal and the Rion-Antirion Bridge and stopped for a 15-minute toilet stop where I treated myself to ice cream!
+Unfortunately, our extended day did not end once we reached the Preveza bus station.
+The lady in charge at the station was accommodating, but the language barrier produced a slight miscommunication.